 Upstream, midstream, and downstream oil and gas operations each stand to benefit from employing SCADA technology.
 While the specific applications will vary, the underlying value proposition remains the same:

-SCADA reduces equipment breakdowns and downtime, preventing costly accidents.
+SCADA solutions for oil and gas companies reduce equipment breakdowns and downtime, preventing costly accidents.

 Upstream applications for SCADA include monitoring both the physical wellheads as well as the telecommunications networks used by field workers.
 RTUs can detect adverse conditions at remote well pads or at the communications towers that watch over them.